Wikiversity: Project details

 The Wikiversity e-Learning model places emphasis on "learning groups" and "learning by doing".
 Wikiversity's motto and slogan is "set learning free", indicating that groups/communities of Wikiversity participants will engage in learning projects.
 Learning is facilitated through collaboration on projects that are detailed, outlined, summarized or results reported by editing Wikiversity pages.
 Wikiversity learning projects include collections of wiki webpages concerned with the exploration of a particular topic.
 Wikiversity participants are encouraged to express their learning goals, and the Wikiversity community collaborates to develop learning activities and projects to accommodate those goals.
 The Wikiversity e-Learning activities give learners the opportunity to build knowledge.
 Students have to be language-aware in order to be able to correct their classmates.
 By doing this, students develop their reflection skills.
 Secondly, they enable students to be autonomous deciding what to write or edit, also when and how to do it.
 Students are able to free resort to any mean of support.
 At the same time, it fosters cognitive development, engaging students to collaborate.

+Wikiversity "administrators" are known as "curators", "custodians", and "bureaucrats" based on their user rights.

+Learning resources

 Learning resources are developed by an individual or groups, either on their own initiative, or as part of a learning project.
 Wikiversity resources include teaching aids, lesson plans, curricula, links to off-site resources, course notes, example and problem sets, computer simulations, reading lists, and other as devised by participants – but do not include final polished textbooks.
 Texts useful to others are hosted at Wikibooks for update and maintenance.
 Learning groups with interests in each subject area create a web of resources that form the basis of discussions and activities at Wikiversity.
 Learning resources can be used by educators outside of Wikiversity for their own purposes, under the terms of the GFDL and a Creative Commons license (like Wikipedia).

-Wikiversity "administrators" are metaphorically referred to as "custodians".
+Research

 Wikiversity also allows original research (in contrast to Wikipedia which does not).
 Such research content may lack any peer review.